saucelabs/sauce-docs/docs/error-reporting/platform-integrations/real-devices/setup.md

 </TabItem>
 </Tabs>

-## Link your Real Device Tests with Backtrace
+## Enable the Backtrace Integration in Sauce Labs
 This enables the Backtrace integration for all users in your organization.
 Once enabled, only organization admins can update the settings or disable the integration.

 :::note